Geoff Bryant

 Geoff Bryant (born 22 July 1946 in Richmond, Victoria) is a former Australian rules football player who played in the VFL between 1969 and 1971 for the North Melbourne Football Club.

 Bryant commenced his junior football with VFA club Box Hill, playing in the club's 4ths (Under 17s) team in 1960, thereafter progressing quickly through the club's junior ranks.
 In 1964, he won the Gomez Medal as the best and fairest in the VFA second division Thirds, and he made his senior debut for the club at the age of 17 in the same year.

 Bryant quickly established himself as one of the premier players in the VFA second division, initially as a half-forward but later as a centreman with outstanding foot skills and stamina.
 In 1968 he won Box Hill's best and fairest and finished runner-up in the J Field Medal, awarded to the best player in the VFA second division.
 At the end of the 1968 season Bryant was one of the few non-VFL players selected in the second touring party for Australian Football World Tour organised by Harry Beitzel, more commonly known as "The Galahs".
+Bryant played in five of the seven Internationals and was regarded as the "find" of the tour, attracting the attention of VFL talent scouts.

 Following the 1968 season, he was signed by the North Melbourne Football Club in a highly controversial transfer.
 A transfer fee of $2,000 was set for Bryant's clearance under a rule which the VFA had introduced in 1967, but VFL clubs were forbidden from paying any sort of transfer fee under the VFL's player payment rules – which had been the source of open dispute between the competitions over the previous two years.
 The VFA formally approved Bryant's clearance, and it initially appeared that it had done so without the transfer fee being paid; but VFA secretary Fred Hill then reported to the press that North Melbourne had indeed secretly paid the transfer fee in defiance of the VFL's rules.
 Box Hill president Reg Shineberg claimed likewise, and reported to have received the fee clandestinely – in cash, under cover of darkness, and from a man he did not know.
 North Melbourne was required to face the VFL arbitrators over the affair, but charges against the club were dropped when Hill did not provide any written corroborating evidence; so whether or not the illegal transfer fee was actually paid was never proven.
+Subsequently, the Box Hill Football Club's 1969 Annual Report declared in its financial accounts that a payment of $2,000 was received from "The Northerners" which provided indirect but corroborating evidence that a payment had been received.